kimoppalfens/kimoppalfens.github.io/_posts/2017-08-17- Powershell App deployment toolkit - GUI.md

 By default, the powershell App deployment toolkit doesn't support the creation of SWID-tags, but Kim wrote an extention (that's included with the GUI) to enable this functionality.

 That should be all there is to it !
-Again, for now it only supports basic functionality but once you have your destination package generated, nothing is stopping you from opening up that Deploy-Application.PS1 file and making the adjustments you want/need.
+Again, for now it only supports basic functionality but once you have your destination package generated, nothing is stopping you from opening up that freshly generated Deploy-Application.PS1 file and making the adjustments you want/need.

-I'll do my very best to update the GUI with additional features on both the toolkit and the SCCM side.
+# Roadmap #

+Currently on my roadmap for future versions (not necessarily in this order)

+- Distribute Content to SCCM DP's
+- Create Collections and Deployments
+- Create AD-Groups and link to Collections
+- Browse buttons
+- More Built-in Toolkit actions

+# Download #

+Current Version : 0.9
+Download here : <>
+MD5 Checksum :

 Feel free to add ideas for features that you feel are missing badly and let me know if you run into issues using the GUI.

 That's it !
 Enjoy ...